McUberStein/useless-scripts/judgment-C/README.md

 # Judgment C
-My attempt at rewritting judgment completely in C. Doesn't have as many options as the Python version yet, but I'm working on it.
+My attempt at rewritting judgment completely in C. Plays sound and prints braille ASCII art.
+Works best with semi-transparent terminals, but works in TTYs as well.
+Some sounds may be louder than others.

 # Build
 To build, run `make`.
 Requires VLC and on Debian-based distros the package `libvlc-dev`.